 - explore the literature's important themes and issues.

 - focus on critical reading and writing skills.

 - ponder what the Greeks and Romans can tell us about our own world.

 - entertain you.
 Herodotus, Suetonius, Homer, and Martial all wrote some great stuff.
 Oh, and Catullus, Euripides, Sappho, Vergil, Gorgias, Plato, and...okay, we'll stop.

 Unit 1.
 Blockbusters of Ancient Epic

 This unit covers the #1 big-hitter of the ancient world: epic.
-We'll dip our toes into the Odyssey, Iliad, and Aeneid and figure out what gives these epics their staying power.
+We'll dip our toes into The Odyssey, The Iliad, and The Aeneid and figure out what gives these epics their staying power.